-Texas State Technical College (TSTC) was legislated into existence in 1965 to meet the state’s evolving workforce needs.
-As the demand for quality technical education continued to grow, the legislature approved changes to the college through new campuses, programs, and even its organizational structure.
-Today, the Government Affairs team works closely with the state’s legislative and administrative offices and agencies to keep TSTC on the cutting edge of technical education and workforce development.
+Texas State Technical College (TSTC) was created by the Legislature in 1965 to meet the state’s evolving workforce needs.
+As the demand for quality technical education continued to grow, the Legislature approved changes to the College through new campuses, programs and its organizational structure.
+Today, the Office of Government Affairs has a year-round presence at the Texas Capitol in order to stay abreast of policy issues and to keep TSTC on the cutting edge of technical education and workforce development.

-In addition to the many relationships at the Capitol, the government affairs team works closely with the many statewide trade associations that represent the business and industry community.
+In addition to the many relationships at the Capitol, the Government Affairs team works closely with the many statewide trade associations that represent the business and industry community.
 Regular meetings are held with these trade groups to exchange information and learn of the needs facing Texas employers.